-I agree with the KPSOA that where Grievant's testimony is contradictory to the hearsay information from SGT [E] I should give deference to Grievant's testimony and that SGT [E]'s hearsay statements should be afforded less weight than Grievant's where they conflict with one another.
-This includes the hypothetical nature of some questioning from SGT [E] of Grievant.
-This is not a criticism of SGT [E].
-It is the result of his not being called as a witness at the arbitration hearing.
-SGT [E]'s hearsay statements should be afforded less weight than Grievant's where they conflict with one another.
+I agree with the KPSOA that where Grievant's testimony is contradictory to the hearsay information from SGT Holdwick I should give deference to Grievant's testimony and that SGT Holdwick's hearsay statements should be afforded less weight than Grievant's where they conflict with one another.
+This includes the hypothetical nature of some questioning from SGT Holdwick of Grievant.
+This is not a criticism of SGT Holdwick.
+[19] It is the result of his not being called as a witness at the arbitration hearing.
+SGT Holdwick's hearsay statements should be afforded less weight than Grievant's where they conflict with one another.

-Consent and probable cause in "grip of a handgun in the purse" situation search the passenger's purse on February 6, 2018, even if there was no probable cause to do so.
+Consent and probable cause in "grip of a handgun in the purse" situation

+There is the issue of whether the consent of the driver to search the car gave Grievant consent to search the passenger's purse on February 6, 2018, even if there was no probable cause to do so.
 The Employer argues that one of the motivating reasons for Grievant's "I observed a grip of a handgun" entry was to create probable cause to search the purse.
 The Employer argues that the driver could not give consent to search the passenger's purse and hence probable cause would have been needed.
 The KPSOA argues that consent from the driver was good enough and there was no need for probable cause.